Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 \section{A Formal Computational Model for Human Values}

-Taking as our starting point the body of research from social psychology described in the previous section, we set out to build a formal computational model for representing human values.
-This computational approach for representing values provides the foundations for future developments of computational mechanisms that reason over values, promoting the ability of artificial systems to make value-aware decisions.
+Building on the body of research from social psychology described in the previous section as our starting point, we aim to develop a formal computational model for representing human values.
+In this section, we present the formal components of our model and show how they support the representation and provide the basis for evaluation of values with respect to agent behaviour.
+The model is designed to capture key aspects of human values, including their structure, their grounding in observable properties, and their role in evaluating behaviour.

 The proposed computational model of human values is presented in four subsections.
-The first subsection details a formal definition of values through the notion of value taxonomies, which covers concepts like value relations, value importance, and value semantics.
+The first subsection provides a formal definition of values through the notion of ``value taxonomies'', which encompasses concepts such as value relations, value importance, and value semantics.
 The second subsection extends our model to consider the widely held belief that values change over time, providing an initial account of the dynamic nature of values.
 To achieve this, we introduce the notion of contexts, enabling agents to evaluate their current values within their current situation to determine future behaviour.
 The third discusses modelling values for individuals and groups of individuals, which we call collectives.
-In our proposal, a collective is a hybrid multiagent system containing artificial and human individuals, such as online communities or other organisational setups.
+In our proposal, a collective is a hybrid multi-agent system containing artificial and human individuals, such as online communities or other organisational setups.
 The final subsection considers the problem of ensuring the extent (or degree) to which the behaviours of individuals or collectives are aligned with an agreed set of values; the \emph{value alignment problem}.
-A formal description of value alignment is then specified, demonstrating some of the utility of our model, which is the capability to formally capture some of the key research questions in our research field.
+A formal description of value alignment is then presented, demonstrating how our model enables the structured formulation of core research challenges in this field.

 Each of those four subsections is divided into three parts: our proposal, a discussion of implementation choices arising from the model, and a running descriptive example of a system we have developed that demonstrates a concrete implementation choice.
 The running example is introduced to support the reader in understanding our proposed foundational model and its significance.